The HP Way: Background

 David Packard and Bill Hewlett first met as engineering students at Stanford University in the early 1930s.
-They looked up to Professor Fred Terman, and listened to his progressive business advice.
-Terman emphasized collaboration and cooperation in his teaching, which Packard and Hewlett adopted.
-This approach influenced aspects of the emerging Silicon Valley culture, which is cited as contributing to the region’s development.
-Terman's influence on Packard and Hewlett was foundational.
-In turn, HP's evolving version of this philosophy influenced other Silicon Valley companies such as Intel.
-HP maintained its connection with Terman and Stanford, helping HP engineers gain advanced degrees from Stanford.
-HP was the second tenant at Terman's Stanford Industrial Park, a collaborative engineering project at the heart of Silicon Valley.
-Terman recalled in 1973 that the company founders helped to shape Silicon Valley culture; that they were "ahead of their time" in focusing on employee goals and rewards, and that this was "one of the reasons for the success of HP."
+They were inspired by Professor Fred Terman teachings, emphasizing collaboration and cooperation.
+When they founded HP, they applied Terman's teachings, thereby influencing companies like Intel, the emerging culture of Silicon Valley, and contributing to the region's development.

+HP maintained its connection with Stanford and Terman.
+Stanford helped HP engineers gain advanced degrees and HP was the second tenant at Terman's Stanford Industrial Park, a collaborative engineering project at the heart of Silicon Valley.
+Terman recalled in 1973 that the company founders were "ahead of their time" in focusing on employee goals and rewards, and that this was "one of the reasons for the success of HP."

 Corporate management author James C. Collins described the HP Way as "visionary" for its time.
-Most other companies in the 1940s cared little for their employees, customers or society.
-For instance, Stanford business management professor Paul Eugene Holden asserted in 1942 that a corporation should be concerned only about its shareholders.
-He was speaking at a conference of company leaders, with Packard in attendance.
-Packard stood up to say, "I think you’re absolutely wrong.
+In the 1940s, it was not common for a company to care for its employees, customers or society, as was illustrated by Stanford business management professor Paul Eugene Holden, who asserted at a conference in 1942 that a corporation should be concerned only about its shareholders.
+Packard, who was in attendance, stood up and said: "I think you’re absolutely wrong.
 Management has a responsibility to its employees, it has a responsibility to its customers, it has a responsibility to the community at large."
 Packard recalled later that his peers "almost laughed me out of the room."
 He said, "I was surprised and shocked that not a single person at that meeting agreed with me.
 While they were reasonably polite in their disagreement, it was quite evident they firmly believed I was not one of them, and obviously not qualified to manage an important enterprise."